 Re-sodding is a good choice if you need thick green coverage fast.
 But, sod raises at least two issues for the natural lawn.
-The first is that most sod is 100% Kentucky bluegrass.
+The first is that most sod is 100 per cent Kentucky bluegrass.
 This means it is not suitable for areas receiving less than four hours of sunlight every day.
 If you do place sod in shade, make sure it is adequately fertilized and watered and over seed the area every fall.
 Second, just about any sod you purchase will have been treated with herbicides.
 Watch it carefully for weed infiltration and other signs of poor soil.

 Weeds that have been established in a lawn for a long time will be slowly crowded out with hand weeding, over seeding, aerating and topdressing.
 Typically lawns that have been neglected respond well to a good horticultural program.
 Proper cutting, watering and fertilizing are the best weed control approaches.
 If weeds appear in the second or third year of a natural program, extra steps may be required.
 Focus on the weeds that strongly disrupt the look of the lawn such as dandelions, plantain and black medic.

 Hand weeding and preventing the weeds from going to seed can help limit them while horticultural practices will rejuvenate the soil.
 If weeds are spreading from your garden bed onto your lawn, spread mulch under the garden plants to suppress weed seed germination.

 In most Canadian cities the best time to fertilize is fall, from late September to mid-November.
 If a spring feeding is desired this should be after the natural growth of the lawn slows, usually during the month of May.
 Mulched grass clippings add about 30% of nitrogen requirements and therefore can reduce fertilizing needs.